Mindinventory/vanilla-place-picker/README.md

                 .setPickerLanguage(PickerLanguage.HINDI) // Apply language to picker
                 .setLocationRestriction(LatLng(23.0558088,72.5325067), LatLng(23.0587592,72.5357321)) // Restrict location bounds in map and autocomplete
                 .setCountry("IN") // Only for Autocomplete
+                .enableShowMapAfterSearchResult(true) // To show the map after selecting the place from place picker only for PickerType.MAP_WITH_AUTO_COMPLETE

                 /*
                  * Configuration for Map UI
                  */